 VA mental health patients smoke at rates almost double those found in non-mental health populations.
 There is an urgent need to develop cessation programs that meet the unique needs of mental health patients.
 This study was designed to implement and evaluate a telephone care coordination program for smokers who use VA mental health clinics.

-(1) Evaluate the process of adapting, implementing, and sustaining a smoking cessation telephone care coordination program in Mental Health Clinics; (2) Determine the effectiveness of telephone counseling in promoting long-term abstinence from smoking among mental health patients; and (3) Compare the effectiveness of telephone counseling delivered by VA staff with that delivered by state Quitlines.
+(1) Evaluate the process of adapting, implementing, and sustaining a smoking cessation telephone care coordination program in Mental Health Clinics; (2) Determine the effectiveness of telephone counseling in promoting long-term abstinence from smoking among mental health patients; and (3) Compare the effectiveness of telephone counseling delivered by VA staff trained to work with mental health patients with that delivered by state Quitlines.